-Translation risk arises as the value of these assets or liabilities in euro can vary with the exchange rate from one date to another.
-The risk is that whenever you convert them back to Euro the Euro value could be significantly different from when you acquired the asset or liability.
+Translation risk arises as the value of these assets or liabilities in euro varies with the exchange rate from one date to another.
+The risk is that whenever you convert them back to Euro.
+The Euro value could be significantly different from when you acquired the asset or liability.

 In my experience, translation risks are not significant for most SMEs.

 At its simplest, hedging is taking action, usually by entering into financial contracts, to protect your business against currency movements and to protect the underlying profit margins of your business.